DigitalGrainSize/SediNet/README.md

 ### Please cite
 If you find this useful for your research please cite this paper:

-> Buscombe, D. (2019, in review).
+> Buscombe, D. (2019).
 SediNet: a configurable deep learning model for mixed qualitative and quantitative optical granulometry.
-Submitted to Earth Surface Processes and Landforms
+Earth Surface Processes and Landforms

 ### Acknowledgements
 Thanks to the following individuals for donating imagery: